itzanuj/htmlemail-website/templates/plain.markdown

 ---
 layout: template
-title:  "Plain Text Email Template - HTML Email"
+title:  "Plain Text Email Template"
 description: "Simple plain email template.
 Use this when you don't want to overwhelm the recipient with a styled HTML email and want to keep things simple."
 desktop-preview: "/img/preview-plain-desktop-hd.jpg"
 mobile-preview: "/img/preview-plain-mobile-hd.jpg"